bojanhartlane/Alber_Christianto-Pacman_Grid/README.md

 - Chrome Driver was used for the Selenium testing.
 This particular version of Chrome Driver is optimised for unit testing in Google Chrome version 72.x.
 - The testing was conducted on Google Chrome version 72.0.3626.119.
 - A video of the unit testing can be found in "Testing Documentation" folder.
 - Test data can be found in "Test Cases" folder.
-It has 10 successful test cases and 6 failed test cases, which will return errors about the sequence.
+It has 10 successful test cases and 6 failed test cases.
 - For this application, user must enter their input using the text area provided.
 Copying and pasting input from the provided test cases to the text area is allowed.

 -----------